Chevrotain/chevrotain/docs/tutorial/step2_parsing.md

 -   `$.RULE` will both:
     -   Analyse (using Function.toString) the implementation passed to it and construct a representation of the grammar in memory.
     -   Wrap the implementation passed to it in logic for running the Parser (fault tolerance/rule stacks/...)
--   `Parser.performSelfAnalysis(this)` will finish 'compiling' the grammar representation (name resolution/static analysis)
+-   `Parser.prototype.performSelfAnalysis(this)` will finish 'compiling' the grammar representation (name resolution/static analysis)

 So when the parser needs to choose between the two alternatives: